Did you know that September is the most popular birth month in the USA!

 Although the medical community stood divided on the safety of VapoRub, there was clear consensus on the fact that the product should never be used on kids below the age of 2 years.

-And since the trouble caused by the mentholated gel was attributed to the essential oils (Eos) in it, everyone concluded that EOs are generally unsafe for kids.
+And since the trouble caused by the mentholated gel was attributed to the essential oils in it, everyone concluded that essential oils are generally unsafe for kids.

 Normally, I would be quick to shun the overly cautious views and often unsubstantiated and unproven views.
 But, there is another group of people whose approach stops me from doing so.

-These are parents who believe that they must use EOs on their babies to build their immunity and don’t shy away from oral administering EOs or using high concentration dermal blends on babies.
+These are parents who believe that they must use essential oils on their babies to build their immunity and don’t shy away from oral administering essential oils or using high concentration dermal blends on babies.
 Needless to say, the results are devastating and they add to the confusion and the fear that surrounds the use of essential oils in general.

 Can Essential Oils Be Used Safely On Babies?